Discharge Instructions for Angina

-- If the chest pain or pressure continues, CALL 911 immediately.
-Do NOT delay.
+- If the chest pain or pressure continues, call 911 right away.
+Don't delay.
 You may be having a heart attack (acute myocardial infarction, or AMI)!

-- You may be told by your doctor to CALL 911 after taking 2 or 3 tables or sprays of nitroglycerin (spaced 5 minutes apart) and the chest pain or pressure is still present 5 minutes after the last dose.
-Do not take more than 3 tablets, or spray more than 3 times, within 15 minutes.
+- You may be told by your doctor to call 911 after taking 2 or 3 tablets or sprays of nitroglycerin (spaced 5 minutes apart) and the chest pain or pressure is still present 5 minutes after the last dose.
+Don't take more than 3 tablets, or spray more than 3 times, within 15 minutes.